ntfwc/twitch_desktop_notification_system/README.md

 	open a terminal in the folder and run
 > python main.py

+It checks TwitchTV immediately.
+It will tell you who is streaming at that moment, then it will check periodically for changes.
+Each notification will have a pop-up that stays up about 30 seconds (unless you close it earlier).
+It will also print it out in the command line window/terminal with the time, so you won't miss notifications if they occur while you are away from the computer.

 #Stopping

 Just go to the command line/terminal it is running in and press Ctrl+C.